GeorgeBatch/TCIA-CPTAC-lung-histology-download/README.md

 3. Compute the `md5sum` codes for the locally downloaded files.
 We will compare them with the md5sum codes after uploading data onto the remote server.
     * Linux with `md5sum`:
         ```shell
+        # sorting makes it easier to compare to the remote server
         find . -type f -name "*.svs" | sort | xargs md5sum > local_hashes.txt
         ```
     * Mac with `md5`